OzanKurt/laravel-security/README.md

 ### 4. Configure

-You can change the firewall settings of your app from `config/security.php` file
+You can change the security settings of your app from `config/security.php` file

 ## Usage